 We all know that the gun is only as good as the shooter.
-The more time spent training with the weapon the more prepared we are the potential real life situation that we hope won't happen.
-The challenge with this idea, the time and cost associated with training.
+The more time spent training with the weapon the more prepared we are to face a potential real life situation that we hope won't happen.
+The challenge with this idea is the time and cost associated with training.

 Learn more about the SIRT and secure a discount here: SIRT Training Pistol